NYULibraries/pds-custom/README.md

 #### Library Bundled Dependencies
-Since we use PDS' bundled perl and want to keep it in its original state, we bundle `Class::Accessor` with this package in the `vendor/lib` directory.
+Since we use PDS' bundled perl and want to keep it in its original state, we bundle several dependencies with this package in the `vendor/lib` directory.

 #### Testing Modules
 In order to run our tests, we use the four testing modules listed below.